Werewolf, Young Adult, Dark Fantasy inspired by

 The Beginning of Silverweed:

-Silverweed started out as a short story in 2006, titled, ”Silverweed Muffins.”
+Silverweed started out as a short story in 2006, titled, “Silverweed Muffins.”
 In 2008, I used the short story as inspiration for my National Novel Writing Month (NaNoWriMo) novel.
-I did use ”Little Red Riding Hood,” for inspiration.
-However, it is not a “retelling” of the fairy tale but a werewolf novel that was inspired by it.
 Two years later, it was finally ready for the world, and Silverweed: a supernatural fairy tale the eBook was published Nov 2010 and the paperback followed June 2011.
-(The only paperback I have available at this time.)
+In 2017/2018, I revised, edited, and created a new cover.

-Around the same time my mom was reminiscing, I was writing the rough draft of the the Little Red Riding Hood inpired short story, and all of these memories set the entire mood for “Silverweed Muffins” which eventually became Silverweed the novel.
+Around the same time my mom was reminiscing, I was writing the rough draft of the Little Red Riding Hood inspired short story, and all of these memories set the entire mood for “Silverweed Muffins” which eventually became Silverweed the novel.